-After a year when we’ve all found our ability to travel much more curtailed than usual, the freedom to get away for a few nights or a week, to break everyday routines and immerse ourselves in something completely different has never seemed more precious.
+After over a year of uncertainty, the freedom to get away for a few nights or a week, to break everyday routines and immerse ourselves in something completely different has never seemed more precious.

 Sometimes, we all need space and time to think about things in a new way or look at a problem from a different point of view.

 In his brilliant 2002 book The Art of Travel, Alain de Botton explored the myriad ways in which travel can help broaden our perspectives and expand our minds.